swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy/chapter-31-save-and-load-the-model-with-bentoml.md

 BentoML can save the model with custom objects.

-These custom objects can be used to save the model with arbitrary data that can be used afterword when loading back the model.
+These custom objects can be used to save the model with arbitrary data that can be used afterward when loading back the model.
 In this case, the following objects are saved with the model:

 - `preprocess` is used to preprocess the input data before feeding it to the